 Biography

-Writing historical fiction combines the first great love of Alan Bardos’s life, making up stories, with the second, researching historical events and characters.
+Writing historical fiction combines the first great love of Alan Bardos’ life, making up stories, with the second, researching historical events and characters.
 He currently lives in Oxfordshire with his wife… the other great love of his life.

-The series starts with the pivotal event of the twentieth century.
-The Assassination of Archduke Franz Ferdinand.
+There is still a great deal of mystery and debate surrounding many of the events of the First World War, which he explores in his Johnny Swift historical fiction series.
+The series starts with the pivotal event of the twentieth century, the Assassination of Archduke Franz Ferdinand.
 The second book The Dardanelles Conspiracy is based on an attempt by Naval Intelligence to bribe Turkey out of the First World War.
-In the third book Johnny will be employed as a useful idiot to flush out a traitor working to undermine the Allies.
+In the third book Enemies and Allies Johnny is employed as a useful idiot to flush out a traitor working to undermine the Allies.

 Read more